Please note that minor changes to this agenda may occur.

 09:25 - ’WE WILL NOT WAIT’ Welcome from Kate Bassett, Head of content and chair of inspiring women, Management Today

-09:30 - THE MANAGEMENT TODAY INTERVIEW: MIRROR, MIRROR ON THE WALL, I DON’T SEE ANYONE LIKE ME AT ALL With great power comes great responsibility.
+09:30 - MIRROR, MIRROR ON THE WALL, I DON’T SEE ANYONE LIKE ME AT ALL With great power comes great responsibility.
 The media has always set the narrative around women – but it’s permeating untruths, false expectations and dangerous stereotypes.
 Research by Dove shows that 70% of women do not feel represented by media and advertising.
 The Stylist Group CEO Ella Dolphin reveals how to challenge outdated views and change the representation of women in the media.

 Hear about: The importance of story-telling in challenging a set narrative Gender stereotypes - and how to tackle them The Love Women campaign: what works, what doesn’t and how we can all get involved Ella Dolphin, CEO, The Stylist Group